 Case Assignment

-A. All traffic, infraction and ordinance violation cases shall be assigned to the Montgomery Superior Court 2.
+A. All traffic, infraction, misdemeanor, ordinance violation, nonsupport, Class D felony offenses against property, and motor vehicle license-related cases shall be assigned to the Montgomery Superior Court 2.

-B. All misdemeanor cases will be filed in Superior Court 2.
+B.

-C. All Class D felony cases and all cases for nonsupport of a dependent child shall be assigned to the Montgomery Superior Court 1.
+All Class D felony drug and alcohol cases and all misdemeanor drug and alcohol cases with habitual substance offender charges shall be assigned to the Montgomery Superior Court 1.

-D. All Class B and Class C felony cases shall be assigned to the Montgomery Circuit Court.
+C. All murder, Class A, B and C felony cases shall be assigned to the Montgomery Circuit Court.

-E. All Class A felony and murder cases shall be assigned on an alternating basis to the Montgomery Circuit Court and Montgomery Superior Court 1, with such cases to alternate between courts so that such offenses which occurred in odd numbered months shall be filed in Circuit Court, and such offenses which occurred in even-numbered months shall be assigned to Superior Court 1.
+D. All criminal cases not otherwise included in the above allocation among the courts, such as offenses against general public administration (Ind.
+Code 35-44.1), offenses against public health, order and decency (Ind.
+Code 35-45), and miscellaneous offenses (Ind.
+Code 35-46), shall be allocated equally among the three courts.

+E. If there is a conflict as to which court a case should be assigned pursuant to the foregoing rules, the case shall be assigned according to the highest class of felony charged.

 F. To promote judicial economy, the foregoing assignment of cases among the three courts shall be modified with respect to offenses charging the same defendant or arising out of the same or related incidents in which litigation is pending so that the new charge may be filed in the court in which the defendant has already been charged or related litigation is pending.

-G. This Case Assignment rule notwithstanding, consistent with LR 54–CR2.3-2 and the Family Court Rules, cases may be transferred from one court to another as may be appropriate.
+G. This Case Assignment rule notwithstanding, consistent with LR 54–CR2.3-2, cases may be transferred from one court to another as may be appropriate.

-(Amended effective January 1, 2012)